liuqiaoyi/hid332/README.md

    - 332
    title: Big Data Analytics in Agriculture
    abstract: This paper gives an overview of how Big data and Data science in being used in Agriculture
-   # url: https://github.com/bigdata-i523/sample-hid332/paper1/paper1.pdf (not yet posted)
+   # url: https://github.com/bigdata-i523/sample-hid332/paper1/paper1.pdf (posted - have requested review by a TA)
    type: latex
    status: in progress
    chapter: Environment